 Wet wedding at Cissbury Barns

 But for this post only, my favourite medium – Black and White.
-If I had a choice, I would capture all weddings just in B&W – it’s what fits the reportage approach best, imo.
+If I had a choice, I would capture all weddings just in B&W – it’s what fits the reportage approach best, IMO.
 It cuts past bad weather and bad light, whatever time of year.
 I have shot weddings completely in B&W in the past (including for a current member of the Cabinet).
 The first wedding I shot with digital cameras, back in 2002, was all B&W. (Another aspect of covering wet weddings, that I’ve learnt.
 Have a spare, dry shirt in the car!)

 Coverage kicks off with first Luke and then Cassie, meeting the registrars at Cissbury House, for their interrogations.
 Then up to the barns, as the guests made their way, in the rain, to be ready for the ceremony.
-Ceremony done – married – back out to a some confetti in the rain (not that heavy at this point though).
+Ceremony complete – married – back out to some confetti in the rain (not that heavy at this point though).
 Then it was drinks, either under the canopy in the courtyard, or huddled around the bar.
 Outdoor patio heaters on.
 Speeches before the meal, followed by a cake cut with the best man’s Army sword.
 Cake served as dessert.
 By now the rain was finally tailing off, but no sun broke through the cloud cover.
 However, the camper van photo booth and the pizza van arrived, as the evening guests joined the party.